-The water is warm and big bass are eating!
+When the water is warm the big bass are eating!
 Some of the most exciting fishing you could ever have is right in front of you, topwater frog fishing!
 With a little patience, confidence and the right equipment provided to you in this article, you will be ready for hand to hand combat with big fish, heavy cover, and shallow water.

 First, you need the right tools for the job.
-When frog fishing, I use two different rod and reel combos, the first is a 7’ 6” heavy action rod that has a parabolic bend teamed with a high speed Quantum Energy PT reel spooled with 65 lb.
-Power Pro braid.
-The second combo is a 7’ 6” extra-heavy fast action rod with a Quantum Acurist 6:3 to 1 reel also spooled with 65 lb.
-Power Pro.
+When frog fishing, I use a Okuma TCS 7.3 heavy rod and a Okuma Helios 8.1:1 reel spooled with Phenix Hydra 8 strand braided line.
 The heavy action parabolic rod handles the bulk of my frog fishing.
-I use the parabolic slower action rod because my hook set tends to be very fast and aggressive.
-The slower and slightly lighter action of this rod compensates for my aggressive swing and allows fish to get the bait a little deeper into their mouths before the hookset.
 The heavy action rod is used for open water and moderate cover situations.
-The high speed Quantum reel is great for this rod because you can pick up the slack quickly and catch up to a fast moving post spawn female as she heads straight for you.
+The high speed Okuma reel is great for this rod because you can pick up the slack quickly and catch up to a fast moving post spawn female as she heads straight for you.

-The River-to-Sea: Bully Wa and Snag Proof frogs are my two favorite baits.
-I believe the Bully Wa is the closest thing to an “out of the box” frog but the colors offered by Snag Proof are a must have if you want to be fully prepared.
+The River-to-Sea Bully Wa 2 is my favorite frog.
+I believe the Bully Wa is the closest thing to a perfect “out of the box” frog.
 There are two ways to set up your frogs depending on the cover you fish.
 When I open the box I determine if I will set it up for open water and moderate cover, or for fishing the cheese, hydrilla and other dense floating vegetation.
 Once I choose which type of cover the frog will be used in, I modify it and label it accordingly.
 I trim the rubber tails at a slight angle from the end of the legs up towards the body creating a feathering effect.
 Then I add small split shot and a few glass beads to the point so the frog will just barely sink below the surface.
 This helps the bait leave a better trail in the mat and it will help keep the bait down when a fish “blows” through the mat after it.
 If there is intense light out I will color the bottom of frog with a felt marker just enough to break up the bait’s silhouette.
 Ninety percent of the time I will throw a black frog on top of floating mats.
 This frog is ready for the slop.

 Trimming the tails the same way for open water will help the frog “walk”.
 You can also add a couple beads to the inside of the body for sound.
 Some guys like to use small bells from a craft store.
 To increase my hook-up ratio I use a pair of pliers to bend each of the hooks up to clear the small humps in the back of the frog so the hooks will not foul into the body of the bait during a hook set.
 You must use care when doing this to keep the lure weedless.
 To add color or mimic bluegill or other forage I often add a few strands of white or orange round rubber to the tails using a needle to thread them.
 Finally, I get creative with felt pens on my open water frogs.
 I use several different colors when coloring the bottom of a frog to replicate forage and break up the silhouette of the frog.
 Most of natures’ frogs have spots and lines on their bellies, they are not simply green, brown or yellow.

-On the Snag Proof I will swap the hook to premium EWG and I wrap the hook to make it a little stouter.
+Sometimes you want a different color that R2S might not offer in which case I’ll use a Snag Proof, but will swap the hook to premium Gamakatsu EWG hook and I wrap the hook to make it a little stouter.
 The best way to exchange hooks on your frog is to tie your frog to a piece of heavy mono, a few feet long, and then slide the frog body off the hook and up the line.
 Once the hook is changed you can thread the body back over the hook and have a complete frog once again.
 After the hollow body is off after you’ve swapped hooks, take some 20 lb mono and wrap the two hook shanks together using small tight loops.
 Start at the eye and work down to the bend.
 Finish it off with a few overhand knots and a drop of super glue.
 This will get all the hook-shank flex out so when you set the hook real hard, the hook won’t bend and you will get a positive hook-set.
 When rigging a Snag Proof frog for the floating mats, use soldering wire to tie the hooks together, this adds weight and eliminates flex at the same time.
 Frog colors I always have with me are cicadae, sparrow, red/black, the wild bull frog, mink, and Bobby’s perfect white.
 Nothing against “Tweety”, but think of how many fisherman you see with that same color tied on one of their rods.
 I will generally have three different colors on for different conditions to see what color they’re eating best.
 I use scent on my frogs, it will leave a scent trail in the water and acts as a lubricant so when a big fish eats the frog, it slides inside the fish’s mouth when setting the hook, this allows for better hook penetration.

 Now that we have the right rods, reels and frogs, let’s talk about the right “frog water”.
 Cheese mats are easy to see and fish but what makes a good mat is hard to see!
 A good mat has deep water nearby and a good food source within.
 Depth is always relative, at the north end of Clear Lake, a two foot drop somewhere near the mat is good, in the Delta, look for a mat near a primary ledge that often lines the levees.
 You will have to train your eyes to see baitfish because your electronics are useless in shallow water with heavy cover.
 Listen for the sucking sounds bluegill make under a mat and for schools of bait nearby, these are “live areas” that have bass.